apache/openwhisk-package-rss/README.md

 Accepted polling interval formats: 2 days, 1d, 10h, 2.5hrs, 2h, 1m, 5s

+To use trigger feed to delete created trigger.

+`wsk trigger delete rss_trigger`

 ##How to do tests
 The integration test could only be performed with a local openwhisk deployment: